 Accounts can be linked across services, so you can connect customers, vendors, and partners to your own accounts and to each other, with custom branding and white labeling for a seamless customer experience.

 With all of this versatility, Files.com can operate as a Swiss-army knife of file transferring for you, making it possible to get your files moved between all the platforms you use.

 If you’re just looking for simple file syncing, Files.com is probably too complex a solution.
 However, it’s one of the best we’ve found for securely linking multiple cloud solutions through multiple protocols and providing seamless cloud integration between a business and its customers.

-Citrix is built to work with hybrid architecture, so you can store files in the cloud or on premises, and access them with equal ease.
-Citrix also connects with third party solutions like OneDrive and Google Drive to seamlessly bring together all your files, and create a single point of access for employees.
+Citrix is built to work with a hybrid architecture, so you can store files in the cloud or on-premises, and access them with equal ease.
+Citrix also connects with third-party solutions like OneDrive and Google Drive to seamlessly bring together all your files, and create a single point of access for employees.

-Citrix will also help you better manage proprietary and regulated data, with auditing and activity tracking and logging.
+Citrix will also help you better manage proprietary and regulated data, with auditing as well as activity tracking and logging.
 This also enables you to better protect sensitive data, and prevent users from accidentally (or intentionally) sharing a file they shouldn’t.

 While deployment can be somewhat complex, Citrix is built to work seamlessly with virtual environments, so if your business makes use of DaaS, it’s a strong contender.

 GoodSync is a well-established file syncing solution, and is trusted by companies like Adobe and Lockheed Martin.
 Getting started is easy, with a step-by-step process to select files and folders and set up automated backup and sync functions.
 After that, the software takes care of everything.